Aldhafara/AstroSpotFinder/README.md

 ## Caching

-- Lookup results are cached (planned: per location for 1 hour).
-- First request may be slower (file read), subsequent ones are instant.
+- Light pollution data responses are cached internally by AstroSpotService using Spring Cache.
+- Cache keys are based on coordinate parameters.
+- Cached entries are not stored for failed requests (e.g., HTTP 429 errors cause exceptions and do not populate the cache).
+- This caching reduces redundant calls to the external LightPollutionService for improved performance.

 ## Rate Limiting

-- Planned: endpoint protection (e.g., /template-endpoint)—limit 20 requests/min/IP.
+- Planned: endpoint protection (e.g., /template-endpoint)-limit 20 requests/min/IP.
 - Exceeding the limit: HTTP 429.

 ## Error Handling